New Working Time Act in a nutshell

-If an employee wishes to work fewer than the regular working hours in order to retire on partial old-age pension or partial disability pension, the employer shall primarily seek to organize the work so that the employee can work part-time.
+If an employee wishes to work fewer than the regular working time in order to retire on partial old-age pension or partial disability pension, the employer shall primarily seek to organise the work so that the employee can work part-time.
 When refusing to organise the part-time work, the employer must give its reasons for the refusal.
 This provision is new.

-Working hours shall be reduced in a manner agreed upon by the employer and the employee, taking into consideration the needs of the employee and the production and service activities of the employer.
+Working hours shall be reduced in a manner agreed between employer and employee, taking into account the needs of the employee and the production and service activities of the employer.
 These provisions are very similar to those of the old Working Hours Act.

 Additional and overtime work is performed at the employer’s initiative.
-When a flexitime or flexible working hours system is used, additional work and overtime must be expressly agreed on.
+When flexible working hours or flexiwork are in use, additional work and overtime must be expressly agreed on.
 No compensation for additional work or overtime is paid for work performed at the employee’s own initiative.

-When working average regular working hours, daily overtime consists of work performed in addition to the regular daily working hours entered in the work schedule.
+When working average regular working time, daily overtime consists of work performed in addition to the regular daily working time entered in the work schedule.
 Weekly overtime consists of work performed in addition to regular working time that is not daily overtime.
-When the average working time has been agreed to average at less than 40 hours per week, work performed in addition to regular working hours shall nonetheless constitute additional work up to a week of 40 hours.
+When the average working time has been agreed to average at less than 40 hours per week, work performed in addition to regular working time shall nonetheless constitute additional work up to a week of 40 hours.

-In variable working hours contracts, the employer is obliged to request the employee’s consent to enter hours exceeding the minimum working hours in the work schedule.
-In this case, hours entered in the schedule with the employee’s consent are regular working hours.
+In variable working time contracts, the employer is obliged to request the employee’s consent to enter hours exceeding the minimum working time in the work schedule.
+In this case, hours entered in the schedule with the employee’s consent are regular working time.
 If work was offered after the completion of the work schedule, these hours are deemed additional hours until considered overtime.
 This provision is new.

 In period-based work, overtime shall consist of work in excess of the regular maximum working time under section 7.
 When shorter regular working time per period than provided in section 7 has been agreed, additional work shall consist of work that exceeds the regular working time without exceeding the maximum hours per period under section 7.

-When working flexible hours, daily overtime shall consist of work in excess of eight hours per day and weekly overtime of work that is performed during the weekly rest period agreed in the flexible hours agreement without such work being daily overtime.
-Work performed in addition to regular working hours that is not overtime shall constitute additional work.
+When working flexiwork, daily overtime shall consist of work in excess of eight hours per day and weekly overtime of work that is performed during the weekly rest period agreed in the agreement on flexiwork without such work being daily overtime.
+Work performed in addition to regular working time that is not overtime shall constitute additional work.
 This provision is entirely new.